ceholden/segment/README.md

 - [ ] Create Python friendly binding to core segmentation algorithm
     * Would be *VERY* nice to be able to call segmentation program on NumPy arrays
 - [ ] Port other utilities useful for image segmentation from IPW
+    * [ ] Utility for scaling imagery to a given range
+        + Linear 2%
+        + Histogram equalization
+    * [ ] Apply segmentation to pixel based map based on some rule (e.g., plurality)

 ### Reference
 - http://www.gdal.org/gdal_tutorial.html